-But in a rapidly changing industry previously dominated by Netflix and Hulu, a new player is making a compelling case for your viewership.
+Video streaming is in, and traditional cable plans are out.
+But in a rapidly changing industry previously dominated by Netflix and Hulu, Amazon Prime Video is making a compelling case for your viewership.

 1. Amazon Prime Video is free for 30 days versus only 7 days with Hulu.

-2. Netflix costs $21 more and Hulu costs $45 more than Amazon Prime Video.
+2. Netflix costs $49 more and Hulu costs $25 more than Amazon Prime Video.

-- Amazon Prime: $99 per year
+- Amazon Prime: $119 per year

-- Netflix Standard Membership: $120 per year
+- Netflix Standard Membership: $168 per year

 - Hulu Commercial-Free Membership: $144 per year

-Worried you’ll forget to cancel and get charged for your Prime membership?
+Worried you’ll forget to cancel and get charged for your Amazon Prime membership?
 Cancel right away, and you still get to enjoy the benefits of the full, free trial.

-While your Amazon Prime account includes older Showtime content, sign up to receive the latest content like Homeland and Penny Dreadful.
+While your Amazon Prime account includes older Showtime content, sign up to receive a seven-day trial with the latest content like “Homeland” and “Penny Dreadful.”

-5. …And a free week of Starz.
+5. …or, a free week of Starz.

-While Netflix has a lot of Disney and PBS Kids, Amazon Prime’s relationship with Viacom (which controls Nickelodeon), means you expect great children’s programming, like Spongebob Squarepants, Blues Clues, and more!
+While Netflix has a lot of Disney and PBS Kids, Amazon Prime’s relationship with Viacom (which controls Nickelodeon), means you expect a large collection of great children’s programming, like “Spongebob Squarepants,” “Blues Clues,” and more!